 For the trade with China, Gunji in the District of Pithoragarh in Uttarakhand has been specified under the Notification No. 63/94-Cus.
 (NT), dt.
 21-11-94.

-The Commissionerate having jurisdiction over state of U.P. & Utrakhand with Headquarters at Lucknow functions under the administrative control of Commissioner of Customs, assisted by 03 Addl./Joint Commissioners.
-In the grade of Dy./Asstt Commissioners, 04 Dy./Asstt Commissioners are posted as against the sanctioned strength of 10.
+The Commissionerate having jurisdiction over state of U.P. & Utrakhand with Headquarters at Lucknow functions under the administrative control of Commissioner of Customs, assisted by 03 Addl./Joint/Deputy/Assistant/Commissioners.
 The preventive Commissionerate draws its Gr.
-B, C and D staff from Central Excise Commissionerates of Allahabad, Lucknow and Kanpur.
+B, C and D staff from Central Excise Commissionerates of Allahabad, Lucknow, Kanpur, Agra and Meerut zone.

 The Commissionerate has been divided into 5 Customs Divisions headed by the Dy./Asstt.
 Commissioners and have their Hdqrs. at Lucknow, Bareilly, Gorakhpur, Nautanwa and Varanasi.
-These Divisions are further divided into Circles and exercise control over the Land Customs Stations (LCS’s) falling in their area as well as the Mobile Preventive Parties (M.P.Ps) deployed in the Divisions.
-There are no ACs/DCs at Nautanwa/Lucknow divisions, only one AC is working against sanctioned strength of two AC’s at Lucknow Airport.
+These Divisions are further divided into Customs Preventive Unit (CPU) and Land Customs Stations (LCS’s) falling in their area.